Henry Killilea: Baseball lawyer

 After selling the Boston club, Killilea acquired an interest in the Cleveland Naps in 1904 and, in June 1904, was in discussions to purchase the Washington club.
 It is uncertain whether Killilea retained ownership in any club after the 1904 season.
-However, he remained actively involve in the game as one of the nation's leading baseball lawyers.
+However, he remained actively involved in the game as one of the nation's leading baseball lawyers.
 After representing the American Association and the Eastern League in litigation seeking higher classifications from the National Commission, the Sporting Life praised Killilea for his "consummate skill and convincing eloquence" and added:

 Not the least of Mr. Killilea's merits was the fact that he successfully combined aggressiveness with diplomacy; that as author of the present National Agreement he was familiar with his ground at all times; and that he possessed the acquaintance, respect, and confidence of nearly all of the major league magnates.
 Such advantages are possessed by no other lawyer of this generation so far as the National game is concerned, and they make Mr. Killilea the chief of the very small coterie of "base ball lawyers."